Skip to Main Content

 There’s a lot to understand when it comes to a pledge vs. donation.

-Basically, a pledge is a promise to pay later while a donation is an immediate payment.
-So, if a supporter promised to pay $10 a month every month for a total gift of $120 after 12 months, that is a pledge.
-If the supporter made a one-time gift of $100 for a fundraising appeal, that’s a donation.
+A pledge is a promise to pay later, while a donation is an immediate payment.
+So, if a supporter promised to pay $10 monthly for a total gift of $120 after 12 months, that is a pledge.
+If the supporter made a one-time gift of $100 as a result of a fundraising appeal, that’s a donation.

 Of course, there’s also a lot of overlap between the two.
-That’s why we often see the terms “pledge” and “donation” used interchangeably even though the key differences between the two mean that we should always think about them independently.
+That’s why we often see the terms “pledge” and “donation” used interchangeably, even though the key differences between them mean we should always think about them independently.

 “Donation” is often used as a catchall term for every gift given to an organization.
 But when we treat everything like a donation, we overlook the incredible potential of pledges.

-Most organizations are heavily invested in driving donations, but where they struggle is managing effective pledge campaigns.
-But having both together allows your nonprofit to reach the widest audience and engage the largest number of supporters.
+Most organizations are heavily invested in driving donations, but they struggle with managing effective pledge campaigns.
+But accepting both pledges and donations at the same time allows your nonprofit to give supporters more options and opportunities to get involved.

-Pledges are a promise to pay, so there’s always a risk that the person will not fulfill their promise when the time comes.
+Pledges are a promise to pay, but there’s always a risk that the person will not fulfill their promise when the time comes.
 Pledge attrition is real, and it should be factored into any pledge campaign.
-Nonprofits should guard against inevitable pledge attrition by establishing strong tracking and follow-up strategies.
+You can guard against inevitable pledge attrition by establishing strong pledge tracking and follow-up strategies.

-Some of the reasons that pledges go unfulfilled are entirely outside of your control.
+Some reasons that pledges may go unfulfilled are entirely outside your control.
 Financial hardships like job losses, serious illnesses, economic changes, and other factors may keep someone from paying their original pledge in full.
 In those cases, a write-off may be your only option.

 • The amount of the missed pledge payment